INSRapperswil/poc-path-efficiency-indicator/README.md

 - **dev-network:** Directory containing:
   - Mininet topology definition
   - Static control plane definitions of the BMv2 porgrammable targets
-  - Python utilities to bootstrap the Mininet lab environment, to execute the test and the demo
+  - Python utilities to bootstrap the Mininet lab environment
+  - Resource definition to customize the network topology and adjust component values (inside *jinja2/resources*)
 - **includes:** Directory containing the P4 source included by the main.p4 file
 - **main.p4** Main P4 source file which defines the forwarding pipeline of the BMv2 targets in order to collect the path efficiency indicator
-- **run_demo.sh** Script called by the Makefile to run the demonstration
-- **run_tests.sh** Script called by the Makefile to run the tests

 Most of the utilities used are from [P4lang Tutorials](https://github.com/p4lang/tutorials) and slightly modified to fit our needs.